vladgh/docker_base_images/backup/README.md

 ## Rotation

-The recommended rotation method is by using lifecycle rules for the S3 bucket.
+The recommended rotation method is by using life cycle rules for the S3 bucket.
 A json file is included as example.
 It will remove backups according to the following schedule:
 - hourly backups expire after 1 day
 - daily backups expire after 7 days
 - monthly backups expire after 30 days